kubedb/docs/docs/guides/elasticsearch/tls/elasticsearch-combined.md

 Users must specify the `tls.issuerRef` field.
 KubeDB uses the `issuer` or `clusterIssuer` referenced in the `tls.issuerRef` field, and the certificate specs provided in `tls.certificates` to generate certificate secrets.
 These certificate secrets are then used to configure TLS for both the transport layer (node-to-node communication) and the HTTP layer (client-to-node communication), containing `ca.crt`, `tls.crt` and `tls.key`.

+> Note: `tls.issuerRef` is optional.
+A user can deploy Elasticsearch without creating an `Issuer`/`ClusterIssuer` by just setting `enableSSL: true`.
+In that case, the KubeDB Elasticsearch operator automatically creates a self-signed CA and the necessary certificate secrets.

 ## Create Issuer/ ClusterIssuer

 We are going to create an example `Issuer` that will be used throughout the duration of this tutorial to enable SSL/TLS in Elasticsearch.
 Alternatively, you can follow this [cert-manager tutorial](https://cert-manager.io/docs/configuration/ca/) to create your own `Issuer`.